warigroup/hashcharger/README.md

 where you will fetch the hashcharger javascript library, should be set to https://cdn.jsdelivr.net/gh/warigroup/hashcharger@1/hashcharger.js unless you want to serve this from your own servers.

 #### id
-don't change this ID parameter. id should be set to "hashcharger"
+don't change this id parameter. id should be set to "hashcharger"

 #### token
 unique token value for authorization that we will give you.
 This identifies who you are to WariHash.